 The Multicultural Greek Council (MGC) brings together culturally based fraternities and sororities to create a strong, supportive, and engaging community on campus.

-More than just a governing body, MGC sparks connection through recruitment, energizing social events, and impactful community service—while empowering members to grow as leaders and celebrate their unique cultures.
+MGC as a whole sparks connection through recruitment, energizing social events, and impactful community service—while empowering members to grow as leaders and celebrate their unique cultures.

 Alpha Sigma Rho Sorority, Inc.